nrmm/min-grep/README.md

 Min-grep has the following features:

-	- search recursively in a directory
+* Search recursively in a directory
-	- print line numbers matching a pattern
+* Print line numbers matching a pattern
-	- match case insensitive
+* Match case insensitive
+* Understand pipes

 Nothing else ;-)